Your results are less than desired even though you created a website and invested time and money into making it flawless.

 The HTML source code uses h-tags to identify headlines.

 Practical hints: Use one h1 headline maximum per page.
 In the h1 headline, use the page’s primary keyword.
-Always use keywords in a natural way and avoid keywords stuffing.
+Always use keywords in a natural way and avoid keyword stuffing.

 Make headlines as precise as you can by eliminating all superfluous words.